donkirkby/live-py-plugin/docs/demo/pillow/tutorial.md

 files: hopper.jpg
 ---

 This is a starting point for a Pillow tutorial.
-Until the `Image.show()` method is monkey patched, use the `LivePillowImage` workaround.
+See the [Pillow docs] for inspiration.

     ### Canvas
     from PIL import Image